-Other Information

-You can include other sub-headings such as “Useful Links” here if you think that they would benefit your users.

 We created a pilot of the new QMI for the UK House Price Index and tested it with a small number of Information Foragers and Inquiring Citizens.
 We designed tasks for the users to undertake while in the test environment and also asked their opinion on the content.
 All four users in the face-to-face testing were successfully able to complete the tasks and provided positive feedback on the content of the document.